 The owner of 46 Centre Street is proposing to partially demolish the site, followed by construction of two new buildings and expanded parking area.

-To facilitate the proposed work:
+This addendum report addresses the changes made to the extent of the proposed work, resulting in the following proposed permits to facilitate the proposed construction:

 Privately-Owned Privately-Owned Neighbouring / Boundary Trees City-Owned Trees

-Injury 2 - 1
+Injury 4

-Removal 10 1 -
+Removal 8 1 1

-Exemption - - -
+Exemption

-The canopy loss associated with the proposed work will result in a loss of approximately 65% of the total canopy cover on the property; the remaining permit-sized trees will be fully protected.
+The canopy loss associated with the proposed work will result in a loss of approximately 55% of the total canopy cover on the property; the remaining permit-sized trees will be fully protected.

-To compensate for the canopy loss, twenty-seven (27) replacement trees are required.
+To compensate for the canopy loss, eighteen (18) replacement trees are required.

-If there are any questions or concerns regarding the contents of this report, please feel free to contact me at elissa@centraltreecare.com.
+If there are any questions or concerns regarding the contents of this report, please feel free to contact me at lexy@centraltreecare.com.